armno/armno.in.th/README.md

   - custom `url` value in frontmatter does not work. has to deal with dates in the url because it didn't reflex the actual file structure
+  - custom `url` value in frontmatter might not work
 - updating .md file does not trigger reload sometimes
 - dev server silent die. esp when creat new file/delete a file
 - JSX 🤔